Bayas (Castrillón)

 Bayas is one of eight parishes (administrative divisions) in Castrillón, a municipality within the province and autonomous community of Asturias, in northern Spain.

 Population

 It has a population of 96 inhabitants (INE 2011) in 63 households.

 Location

 Bayas occupies an area of 6.25 km ².
-It is located in the northwest of the council, 8 km from the capital, Piedras Blancas.
-It is bordered on the north by the Cantabrian Sea, on the east by the parish of Naveces, on the south by Santiago del Monte, and on the west by the municipality of Soto del Barco.
+It is located in the northwest of the council, 8 km from the capital, Piedrasblancas.
+It is bordered on the north by the Cantabrian Sea, on the east by the parish of Naveces, on the south by Santiagu'l Monte, and on the west by the municipality of Sotu'l Barcu.

 Within the parish, there is the natural monument of the island of La Deva and the Bayas beach area.

 Populations

 According to the 2009 list, the parish is formed by the following populations: